HC200ok/vue3-easy-data-table/README.md

 # Props
 ## Common props
-common props can be used both in client mode and server side mode.
+common props can be used both in client mode and server-side mode.

 | Name | Required | Type | Default | Description |
 | -------- | ----------- | ---- | -------- | ------- |